loganpkg/spot/README.md

 With regular expressions, the implicit concatenation operator needs to be explicitly introduced.

-Running the regex engine or eval with verbose mode on will display the posfix form to `stderr`.
+Running the regex engine or eval with verbose mode on will display the postfix form to `stderr`.